qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 recipe *(optional)*
   | ``Recipe``
-  | If given, this should be a porting recipe that Kart knows about.
+  | If given, this should be a porting recipe that the packaging tool knows about.
 Recipes
-    can do the heavy lifting of configuring Kart for games made with common engines.
+    can do the heavy lifting of configuring packaging for games made with common engines.
 You should look at the :doc:`Kate Porting Recipes book </dev/port/index>` for details.